 DOOH (Digital Out-of-Home)

-DOOH refers to advertising that is broadcast in public spaces using a variety of digital media: screens, projectors, interactive kiosks, totems and so on.
-The multimedia content is most often broadcast using a computer or a special device called a player.
+DOOH refers to advertisements that are broadcast in public spaces using various digital media: screens, projectors, interactive terminals, totems, etc. Multimedia content is most often broadcast using a computer or a specific device, called a player.

 Eye Tracking

-The most powerful terminals can be equipped with a special camera that tracks the eye movements of nearby viewers.
+The most successful terminals can be equipped with a special camera that tracks the movements of the eyes of people in the vicinity.
 Some eye tracking solutions may also incorporate facial detection technology to assess the age and gender of the person watching the video.
-More rarely, the French term "oculométrie" may be used.
+More rarely, the French term “oculometry” may be used.

 Key performance indicator

-A key performance indicator (KPI) is a statistic used to measure the achievement of an objective.
-ROI, an acronym for Return On Investment, is certainly the key performance indicator most commonly used to measure the effectiveness of an advertising campaign.
-In digital signage, the ROO (Return On Objectives) indicator is used to measure the achievement of objectives associated with content distribution (working on brand image, creating engagement, providing important information, etc.).
-The term KPI, an acronym for Key Performance Indicator, is often used.
+A key performance indicator is statistical data that makes it possible to measure the achievement of an objective.
+ROI, an acronym for Return On Investment, is certainly the most common key performance indicator used to measure the effectiveness of an advertising action.
+In digital signage, the ROO (Return On Objectives) indicator makes it possible to measure the achievement of objectives associated with the distribution of content (work on brand image, create engagement, provide important information, etc.).
+The English term KPI, an acronym for Key Performance Indicator, is often used.

 KPI (Key Performance Indicator)

-LED technology makes it possible to produce screens with image quality, excellent resolution, impeccable contrast and sharpness, and long life.
-LED displays are emissive, generating their own light, and can be used in bright or dark places, day or night.
+LED technology makes it possible to produce screens with a quality image, excellent resolution, impeccable contrast and sharpness, and an increased lifespan.
+LED screens are emissive, they generate their own light and can be used in bright or dark places, day and night.

 Content Management Software